Before I jump into the details of Online Marketing and its steps, let me first explain what it actually is.

 Finally, don’t neglect order fulfillment.
 Before you launch your site, make sure your company has the infrastructure to handle orders, shipping and returns.

 The convenience of online ordering can help you attract more customers.
-It can also streamline order processing and fulfillment, thus reducing costs and errors.
+It can also streamline order processing and fulfilment, thus reducing costs and errors.

 Step 2: Drive potential customers to your online properties